zzg890/vch-docs/docs/2d-visualization/page/navigation.md

     ![navigation](../../assets/images/navigation.gif)

-#### Example 2: Select the different device name in the drop-down box to bring up the “Parameter Settings” pop-up window for the device.
+**Example 2:** Select the different device name in the drop-down box to bring up the "Parameter Settings" pop-up window for the device.

 1. Create a page: Page 1 , and add a dropdown control to the page.
 The dropdown options are set to: